 Family members who have been part of the business from the get-go may feel a reluctance to step back from management and influential roles, preventing younger generation involvement in determining business direction.
 Balancing the expectations of family members, with the requirements of the business is key to overcoming this particular stumbling block.

-# 6. Lack of Flexibility.
 A lack of time management and forward planning can often lead to reduced flexibility in the plan.
 Having the succession plan as a regular topic on the board’s agenda keeps it fresh and engaged with the on-goings in the business.

 It should be a working document that is adapted as the business grows and shifts.
 Setting the plan in stone too early on may result in a succession arrangement that no longer fits the business needs or the direction of the business.

-# 7. Inadequate structure.
 Succession planning is a complex process, and requires effective structure and management in order to be successful.
 Ensuring adequate engagement from the affected family members, while maintaining effective business function and progress is important.

-In essence, the family business needs to plan and make allowance for the succession plan.
+In essence, the family business needs to plan and make allowances for the succession plan.
 Formulation of criteria, goals, and a desired outcome can facilitate a better planning process.
 A lack of structure in the planning process can result in poor progress and an infinite amount of back-and-forth.

-#8.
-Choosing the successor.
 The task of choosing a successor can be an arduous one.
 Having a set of goals and criteria may assist in reducing any conflict or emotion that may arise as part of the succession process.

 It’s also important that the decision is not made lightly, and all potential candidates are assessed based on the requirements and stipulated criteria.
 Having time on your side will allow for more flexibility and mentoring, and may result in a natural successor being revealed.

-Having a succession plan in place in undoubtedly a necessity for any business wishing to grow and succeed in the future.
+Having a succession plan in place is undoubtedly a necessity for any business wishing to grow and succeed in the future.
 Understanding the complexity of the process can mitigate the influence of any potential obstacles or stumbling blocks, and can alleviate any unwarranted pressure, conflict, or disruption.

-Planning for succession takes time and a considerable amount of effort, allowing your business ample opportunity to work through the process can increase the chances of a pain-free and effective succession.
+Planning for succession takes time and a considerable amount of effort.
+Allowing your business ample opportunity to work through the process can increase the chances of a pain-free and effective succession.